E-Gilley/Mint-Classics-Analysis/README.md

 - **Customer Satisfaction and Feedback Analysis**: Leveraging customer feedback and satisfaction data to identify pain points, enhance service quality, and tailor offerings to meet US customers' evolving needs.

----

-The recommendation of consolidating commonly ordered product combinations also has room for much more analysis.
+In addition to exploring that area further,the recommendation of consolidating commonly ordered product combinations also has room for much more analysis.
 For example, I could further explore which products appear the most frequently among that group.
 This could prove useful in deciding which products to move.

 # Mistake Log